-Made for Walking (the blog) is about to become Made for Walking (the book)!
-To be published by Schiffer in 2018, Made for Walking is a history of the fashion boot from the early twentieth century through to the present day.
+Made for Walking (the blog) has been joined by Made for Walking (the book)!
+Published by Schiffer in 2018, Made for Walking is a history of the fashion boot from the early twentieth century through to the present day.
 As much as a story about society and social change as it is fashion, Made for Walking explores the role of the boot is such unlikely areas as Prohibition, the underground politics of the late sixties, and the Iran-Contra scandal of the nineteen eighties.
 If you’ve ever wondered where Nancy Sinatra bought her boots, how boots got Joan of Arc into big trouble, or why people have boot fetishes but not hat fetishes, this is the book for you!

-In fullness of time, this page will have details about how to get your copy of Made for Walking.
-But for now, here’s a brief sample.
+Made for Walking is available from Amazon or from any good bookseller.
+To whet your appetite, here’s a brief sample.
 In the nineteen twenties, the so-called “Russian boot” was an early attempt to develop a fashionable tall boot for women.
 It was an uphill struggle…

 The Russian boot in America, 1922